<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=393225&amp;fmt=gif">

 • On-Time Shipping – Shipping speed is vital in both the B2C and B2B worlds, and this metric shows the percentage of shipments that left the warehouse on time.
 Of course, “on time” can vary between those two worlds.
 B2C orders generally need to ship the same day (up to a cutoff time), while B2B orders have more of a set cadence with retailers (e.g., retailer may give advance notice of 48 hours, 72 hours, or even a week).
 Failure to ship on time can result in disappointed customers and can decrease the likelihood that B2B shipments make it to store shelves prior to a holiday surge or big promotion weekend (e.g., Valentine’s Day and “Back to School” season)

 • Order Accuracy – Customers – both B2C and B2B – not only expect orders to ship in a timely manner, they expect to receive exactly what they ordered.
-This metric shows accuracy (%) in terms of the number of orders filled correctly.
+This metric records accuracy (%) in terms of the number of orders filled correctly.
 When orders are filled incorrectly, chargebacks and delays are the likely result (e.g., Walmart’s On-Time-In-Full [OTIF] policy made a splash years ago by announcing significant penalties for both late and incorrect orders).

-Weber Logistics specializes in matching its integrated supply chain capabilities to the metrics that matter most to your business.
-To learn more about Weber’s logistics solutions, contact us today.
+To learn more about Weber’s agile logistics solutions, contact us today.

 New call-to-action